Master of Teaching (Early Childhood and Primary) / Graduate Certificate in Religious Education

 To be eligible for admission to the course, an applicant must:

-- have successfully completed a Bachelor degree or equivalent qualification, with:
+a. have successfully completed a Bachelor degree or equivalent qualification, with:

 - subject content studies equivalent to one year of full-time study in one or more learning areas of the primary school curriculum; including

 - subject content studies equivalent to one quarter of a year in a selected subject specialisation.